nickoala/telepot/README.md

 #### Send a custom keyboard

 This is Telegram's Great Feature!
+A custom keyboard presents custom buttons for users to tab.
 Check it out.

 ```python
 >>> show_keyboard = {'keyboard': [['Yes','No'], ['Maybe','Maybe not']]}